ajinkyadatalkar1/Agrolly/README.md

 ## Short Description <a name="Short-Description"></a>

 ### What's the problem?
-Household farmers in many emerging countries encounter a massive burden of economic exclusion and climate change.
-The agricultural farming sector is mostly not well advanced so that household farmers traditionally lack access to crucial resources.
-Those include first, farmers' networking from which they can learn and exchange know-how.
-Second, information on regional climate trends and knowledge of climate-smart practices.
-Third, improved on-farm techniques and data capabilities.
-All of these factors increase farmers' resilience in the face of environmental challenges, and also financial credits and loans favorable to their life situation.
-While rural household farmers are the ones who least contribute to climate change, they are the most vulnerable to changing economic and climatic conditions.
-Rural household farmers report they are feeling unable to get ahead of the market and are thus trapped in an endless cycle of financial struggle and poverty.
-Access to credits, networking, and climate-related information, most importantly on weather, would help to break this cycle.
-On the other hand, local banks struggle to expand financial inclusivity to the rural household farmers even though they want to invest in green development and sustainable social businesses.
-Banks not being able to improve loan and credit system for household farmers is that the banks also lack a credible platform which can help them calculate the risk and opportunities in the agricultural farming sector.
+Household farmers in emerging countries face a massive burden of economic exclusion accentuated by climate change.
+Family farming traditionally lacks access to basic resources for plantation given its small scale, poor access to information, and financing.
+Climate changes have made this situation worse.
+While rural household farmers are the ones who least contribute to climate change, they are the most vulnerable to change in climatic conditions given their economic dependence, as abrupt changes in rainfall and temperature result in reduced crop yields.
+These farmers also do not have adequate networking, from which they can learn and easily exchange know-how.
+They also do not have access to educated information regarding climate change trends and knowledge of climate-smart practices.
+Furthermore, those farmers are not skilled in climate risk assessment, which is an important factor in obtaining financing from financial institutions.
+This situation has made family agriculture unsustainable in many locations, causing an exodus of unskilled workers to the large cities who get rapped in an endless cycle of financial struggle and poverty, which is the root cause of many other social problems.
+Access to credit, networking, and climate-related information, most importantly on weather, would help to break this cycle.
+While local banks have been interested to invest in green development and sustainable social businesses, they have struggled to implement more inclusive financing practices, given the unpredictability associated with family farming.

 ### How can technology help?

 * Connect rural household farmers with the ability to exchange text and photos.
 * Real-time weather monitoring (*text and visual*).
 * Provide Long-Term Weather Forecast (*temperature and rainfall*).
+* Talk with Specialist tool (using Artificial Inteligence bot to match farmers and local resources)
 * Crop selection based on the forthcoming forecast.
 * Crop risk assessment by identifying weather problem areas in advance (before it started).

+Improving on-farm techniques and data capabilities is critical to help farmers make more educated decisions within the context of climate change, based on predicted regional climate trends and knowledge of climate-smart practices.
+The ability to build a virtual ecosystem in which farmers will be able to network, learn and exchange know-how will also create a solid base for future developments.
+As a result, family farmers will increase their resilience in the face of environmental challenges, and also improve their ability to obtain financial credits and loans more favorable to their economic situation.

+Agrolly's solution uses cuting-edge technology to do the data analysis heavy lifting on behalf of household farmers, bringing the best fitted results of weather predictions to the farmers' hands.
+Furthermore, it combined weather predictions with the crop water requirements for Food and Agriculture Organization for the United Nations (FAO), which is tailored for the location of each farmer, type of crop and stage of the plantation.
+Agrolly's technology is built on IBM DB2 and IBM WATSON RStudio technology, and our program is written in: C/C++, Java, Javascript (ES6/ES7), PHP, AngularJS, IONIC, RxJS, Rstudio, Qt framework to provider the user the best operation system.

 ### What are the Languages available?
 English, Portuguese (*Brazil*), Mongolian.